jimburton/scrabble/chapters/Chapter2.md

                      , _score :: Int  -- ^ The score.
                      } deriving (Show, Eq)
 ```
-The reason the field names begin with an underscore will become clear
+The reason the field names begin with an underscore will be explained
-soon.
+below.

-To make working with `Text` values easier, we turn on the
+To make working with `Text` values easier we turn on the
 `OverloadedStrings` extension in our code.
 This means that any literal
 strings in our code are treated as `Text`.
 The extension is turned on
 in the `cabal` config file and by including a "language pragma" (an